Full AI Marketing Capabilities:

 Metric Definition

-CTR (Click-Through Rate) Percentage of people who click on your ad
+CTR (Click-Through Rate) The percentage of people who click on your ad

 CPC (Cost Per Click) The amount you pay per click